hamogu/doc/source/inbrief/simsetup.rst

    This parameter sets the exact number of rays to run through the simulator in *ray generation mode*.
-Note, that this value is *not* the number of detected rays which will be produced.
+Note, that this value is *not* the number of detected rays which will be produced (some rays maybe absorbed or scattered outside of the detector).
 This parameter specifies the number of input rays.

+.. parameter:: TStart

+   The sets the year of the observation, e.g. ``2014.5`` would be the first of July 2014.
+Some of the calibration files contain a time dependence, e.g. the ACIS detector contamination increases with time.
+Set this parameter to the time of the observation to reproduce a specific dataset or to the current year for proposal planning.

 Output Directory
 ----------------